Common Garter Snake (Thamnophis sirtalis)

-UNPROTECTED.
+No status.
 Garter snakes are afforded no protection in Iowa.
-Eastern garter snakes are found statewide.
-Other names for this species and its subspecies are common gartersnake, eastern gartersnake, and red-sided gartersnake.
+Common garter snakes are found statewide.

-The common garter snake is a medium sized Iowa snake measuring 14 to 48 inches in length (Conant and Collins, 1991).
-It is a harmless species.
+Harmless to humans.
+The common garter snake is a medium sized Iowa snake measuring 14 – 48 inches in length (Conant and Collins, 1991).
 The ground color is light brown to black with two alternating rows of black spots.
 Some specimens have a lighter brown background color in which the spots stand out especially well.
 There are three longitudinal stripes.
 The dorsal stripe is usually yellow.
 The lateral stripes are cream to yellow and are located on the second and third scale rows.
 There is usually a row of black spots below the lateral stripes.

 The belly may be white, yellowish, or bluish.
 A specimen from Ringgold County had red pigment on the underside of the tail.
 The head is brown or black with one or two small yellow dots near the parietal scales atop the head (these may be absent) and none or very few dark black bars on the labial scales.
 The scales are keeled and the anal plate is single.
 The similarly marked plains garter snake and western ribbon snake have the lateral stripes on rows three and four.